triblatron/dagui/README.md

   * avoid design patent
 * Support status bar
 * Support notifications
+  * disappear after configurable period
+* Support user settings config
+  * Use same format
+  * generate settings dialogue
 * Support explorer style selection by meta key and click combinations or dragging
   * for all widgets that contain other widgets such as panes
 * Support drag and drop modes including none to allow dragging of child windows
   * Allow drag and drop of icons in a palette onto the work area to instantiate an object
   * Allow dragging of child windows without triggering a transfer
 * Allow dragging from any point on a child window
+* Support prototype pattern by clone()ing widgets from a library into a tree.
+  * be careful about which elements are deep copied
 * High performance < 1ms render time per frame on all platforms
   * Raspberry Pi 4 1920x1080@60
   * Raspberry Pi 5 1920x1080@120?